A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-This ensures that all variables in the system remain bounded within the interval $[0,1]$, which simplifies numerical calculations.

-We consider applications of different treatments by \textit{in silico} trials with virtual cohorts of $N=10^{4}$ virtual patients.
-Note that each virtual patient is characterized by a specific combination of the model parameters, where all parameters in Table \ref{tab:paramenters} that are not constant are drawn uniformly from their respective ranges for each virtual patient.
+We consider applications of different treatments by \textit{in silico} trials.
+Note that each virtual patient is characterized by a specific combination of the model parameters, with all parameters listed in Table \ref{tab:paramenters}, except for those held constant, being sampled uniformly from their respective ranges.
+To ensure a fair comparison across different treatment protocols, we apply treatments to the same virtual populations.
+Moreover, since fluctuations in the mean and median values of a distribution decay as $1/\sqrt{N}$, we fix the virtual population size to $N = 10000$ virtual patients in the following.

 Throughout the remainder of the manuscript, we denote by $T_s$ the time required for a tumor to reach a critical fatal size of $10^{12}$ cells, thus representing the survival time.
-Although there is no exact number for the number of tumor cells in a glioma that leads to death, $10^{12}$ could correspond approximately to 100 grams or to a volume of $300cm^3$, which has been reported as a fatal tumor volume \citep{Delobel_PLOS}.
-Each treatment protocol is indicated by an upper index added to $T_s$, specifying the type of treatment and the number of applications.
-For example, the survival time with no treatment is denoted $T_s^{NT}$; survival time with 10 cycles of TMZ monotherapy is $T_s^{10T}$; and the survival time with only two CAR-T injections is $T_s^{2C}$.
-For combined treatments, the notation reflects the combination of therapies.
-To denote median values, we use tilde ($ \widetilde{} $).
-For example, the median survival time for a protocol involving 5 cycles of TMZ, followed by 2 CAR-T injections, and an additional 5 cycles of TMZ is $\widetilde{T}_s^{5T2C5T}$.
+Each treatment protocol is represented by an acronym that reflects the sequence and type of administered therapies.
+For instance, the 1C5T1C5T protocol involves one dose of CAR-T cells followed by five cycles of TMZ, another CAR-T cell dose, and five additional TMZ cycles.
+Similarly, the 2C protocol corresponds to the administration of two CAR-T cell injections without any chemotherapy.
+Survival times under different protocols are indicated by an upper index attached to $T_s$, specifying the type and number of treatments applied.
+For instance, $T_s^{NT}$ denotes the survival time without any treatment, $T_s^{10T}$ corresponds to ten cycles of TMZ monotherapy, and $T_s^{2C}$ represents the survival time following two CAR-T cell injections.
+For combination therapies, the notation reflects the full treatment sequence.
+Median survival times are indicated with a tilde.
+For instance, $\widetilde{T}_s^{5T2C5T}$ denotes the median survival time under a protocol consisting of five TMZ cycles, two CAR-T cell doses, and five additional TMZ cycles.

-The results of the \textit{in silico} trials are shown in different figures using Kaplan-Meier (KM) curves and risk tables produced with MathSurv in MatLab \cite{creed2020matsurv}.
-KM curves are a statistical tool that is used to estimate and visualize the survival function from data from time to event, commonly in medical research and clinical trials, showing the proportion of participants who survive over time.
-The curve is a step function that decreases at each time when a death event occurs.
-The method accounts for censored data, where the exact event time is unknown due to participants being lost to follow-up or the study ending before the event occurs.
-KM curves can compare survival between different groups, such as no treatment versus treatment or treatment 1 versus treatment 2, often tested using statistical tests such as the log-rank test.